dlanner/crumbl/README.md

 crumbl
 ============

-CLI gem to make it easier to manipulate encoded or encrypted Rails cookies
+Command line tool for reading and manipulating encoded or encrypted Rails cookies